Start

 • Study Programme

-The first two-year cycle of the Academy will launch in Spring 2023 and conclude in Spring 2025.
-In the first run, we expect a group of 30 – 35 students.
+The second two-year cycle of the Academy will launch in Spring 2025 and conclude in Spring 2027.
+We will open a group of maximum 36 students.

 • The Academy and Bonnevaux

-The tutorial programme is integral to the Academy experience.
-As personal growth is central to the combined approach of study and practice, each student will have regular meetings with a tutor.
-Each tutor will have a background of contemplative practice and experience and will help the student to integrate the different elements of their Academy experience and balance it with their life-responsibilities.
+Guidance is an integral part of the Academy experience.
+As personal growth is central to the combined approach of study and practice, each student will have regular meetings with a guide.
+Each guide has a background of contemplative practice and experience and will help the student to integrate the different elements of their Academy experience and balance it with their life-responsibilities.

 The aim of our study-practice approach is to cultivate a fuller contemplative life in each student.
 This is a gift seen as a way to heal the wounds of division in the world of the student and in the world at large.
 The students in the program are helped to develop this sense of ‘growth for others’ in their sense of vocation and service by coming to the fullness of their humanity and by deepening their consciousness of God’s indwelling spirit.